Pre-School Ages: 2 to 6 years old

 At age 2 1/2, your child may be ready to begin group classes or even private music lessons. teVelde Preschool Classes begin with teaching children the colors of sound.
 Beginning lessons are also focused primarily on helping children develop the ability of Perfect Absolute Pitch.
 This is called the TAP Method (teVelde Absolute Pitch).

-Lessons for a little one include introduction to the piano, singing, drum patterns, and lessons designed specifically for preschoolers in
+Lessons for a little one include perfect pitch instruction, an introduction to the piano, introduction to musical notation, singing, drum & rhythm patterns, and lessons designed specifically for preschoolers with our SensAPitch materials.

 Why we focus on Absolute Pitch